Codecademy/codepedia/documentation/standards.md

 All Codepedia entries are in Markdown files and should consist of two parts:

-- The content itself, written in Markdown.
+- **The content** itself, written in Markdown.
-- A set of metadata about the content, written in JSON, that appears at the top of the entry.
+- **The metadata** about the content, written in JSON, that appears at the top of the entry.

 We'll describe the standards for the content and the metadata separately.